Thank you so much for joining, and thanks to Rush himself for letting me sub in for the day.

 Yay, America.

-Look, look what you've done.
+Look what you've done.

-Yeah, I I don't know.
+Yeah, I don't know.

 I guess we move on to self-divorce.

-Um but you know, I think also there are some who would point out that this is all just a function of the dissolution of marriage as an institution, the expansion of marriage to include many different things.
+But, you know, I think also there are some who would point out that this is all just a function of the dissolution of marriage as an institution, the expansion of marriage to include many different things.

 That should be cited.

-You will not get, and the piece points this out again, good housekeeping.com.
+You will not get, and the piece points this out, again, goodhousekeeping.com.

-Who knew I'd be here on the Rush Limbaugh show, speaking about good housekeeping?
+Who knew I'd be here on the Rush Limbaugh show speaking about good housekeeping?

-But you know, I'm a I'm a man of I'm a Renaissance man.
+But, you know, I'm a man.

 I've got many different facets.

-Uh unmarried, but many different facets.
+Unmarried, but many different facets.

 I don't know much about how any of these things work.

-Uh, but you won't get a tax break for marrying yourself.
+But you won't get a tax break for marrying yourself.

-All the single ladies.
+Oh, all the single ladies.

 I could start singing to you all now, but that would probably be a bad idea.

-And if you were to say, point out that Mariah Carey should perhaps evolve her act a bit, uh, maybe a little more graceful and tactful in the way she presents sometimes as a lady of some experience in the industry.
+And if you were to say, point out that Mariah Carey should perhaps evolve her act a bit, maybe a little more graceful and tactful in the way she presents sometimes as a lady of some experience in the industry.

 Wow, I'm dancing around this one.

-Uh yeah, you also might get some people a little bit agitated at you.
+Yeah, you also might get some people a little bit agitated at you.

 But back to self-marriage, a small but growing movement.

-In this case, it's um I'm there's even a website, I married me, and you buy a do-it-yourself marriage kit for fifty dollars, you get a sterling silver ring, ceremony instructions, vows, and twenty-four affirmation cards to remind you of your vows over time.
+For $50, you get a sterling silver ring, ceremony instructions, vows, and 24 affirmation cards to remind you of your vows over time.

-For two hundred and thirty dollars, you can get the kit with a fourteen karat gold ring.
+For $230, you can get the kit with a 14-karat gold ring.

-I know, Snurdley, it is this weird.
+I know, Snerley, it is weird.

-But it's a growing movement.
+Some weird stuff, but it's a growing movement.

 It's becoming a bigger business.

-Uh, but I will leave it there for now.
+But I will leave it there for now.

 Buck Sexton in for Rush.